 - Tadalafil is also available as an 'as needed' tablet.
-The effect of one tablet lasts for up to 36 hours.
+The recommended starting dose is 10mg taken before sexual activity and the effects of one tablet lasts for up to 36 hours.

 - Tadalafil is a generic, which means it is sold at a lower price compared to branded versions of tadalafil (such as Cialis).

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - A headache, dyspepsia, back pain, nasal congestion, and flushing are the most commonly reported side effects.

 - Other side effects include a drop in blood pressure, muscle or limb pain, or conjunctivitis.

 - Rarely, may decrease blood flow to the optic nerve causing sudden vision loss.
 The risk is greater in people aged older than 50, with diabetes, heart disease, high blood pressure, high cholesterol, who smoke, or with certain pre-existing eye problems.